Republican Susan Collins, key swing-vote senator, announces she will vote to acquit Trump

 But he also strongly condemned Trump: "The president asked a foreign government to intervene in our upcoming election," Manchin said.
 "He defied lawful subpoenas from the House of Representatives."

-Alaska Republican Sen. Lisa Murkowski, another closely-watched swing vote, announced on the Senate floor Monday night that she "cannot vote to convict" Trump.
+Alaska Republican Sen. Lisa Murkowski, another closely watched swing vote, announced on the Senate floor Monday night that she "cannot vote to convict" Trump.

 Murkowski, whose comments closed out a day of debate on the floor over the articles of impeachment, said the "Constitution provides for impeachment but does not demand it in all instances."
 While most Republican senators are expected to vote to acquit Trump, Murkowski had been considered a possible vote against the president.